Rolling with modular symmetry: quintessence and de Sitter in heterotic orbifolds: Mapping the modular de Sitter landscape

 We now proceed to chart the modular-invariant heterotic orbifold landscape, drawing on the scalar potential defined in \Cref{sec:sugra}, \Cref{eq:Vexplicit}, and examine the distribution of unstable de Sitter saddles, stable \ac{adS} vacua, and other critical points throughout moduli space.

 We assume that the matter fields acquire \acp{VEV} of the same order, taken to be $\mathcal{O}(10^{-1})$ so as to remain within the regime of validity of the K\"ahler potential calculation.
 Such \acp{VEV} can lead to the parameter values $\tilde\lambda_{1} = 3/25000$ and $\tilde\lambda_{2} = 3/5000000$ in \Cref{eq:Wyuk}.
-We also set $c_1 = 1$ and $c_2 = 8\pi^2\e$, so that the coefficients in \Cref{eq:Omega_i} differ in magnitude.
+We also set $c_1 = 1$ and $c_2 = 8\pi^2\e$, so that the coefficients in \Cref{eq:Omega_i} differ in magnitude.\footnote{These values represent a convenient choice and are not unique; however, we have explicitly verified that reasonable variations of $c_1$ and $c_2$ do not modify the qualitative features of our results.}

 The parameters $b_1$, $b_1^0$, and $\delta_{\text{GS}}$ are computed from the explicit orbifold model described in \Cref{App:concrete_model} for one \SU{3} factor, while $b_2$ and $b_2^0$ are chosen to ensure that the second condensate becomes dominant at a different order in moduli expansion.
 Since the Ka\v{c}-Moody level is $k=1$ for standard heterotic orbifold models, we take $k_1=k_2=1$.
 The decoupling scale $M_d$ must lie not far below the Planck scale;\footnote{As shown in~\cite{Lebedev:2007hv}, exotic matter can decouple a few orders of magnitude below the Planck scale.} here we fix it to be $M_d=1/65$.
-Given these choices, the detailed structure of the critical points is controlled by the integers $m_a$ and $n_a$ in the modular invariant functions \eqref{eq:Hdef}.
+Given these choices, the detailed structure of the critical points is controlled by the integers $m_a$, $n_a$ and by the polynomial $P(j(\tau))$ in the modular invariant functions \eqref{eq:Hdef}, for computational simplicity, the polynomial was fixed\footnote{Other choices may modify the shape of the potential, leading to other results.
+However, studying all the possible choices for $P(j(\tau))$ is beyond the scope of this work.} as $P(j(\tau))=1$ and $m_a$, $n_a$ were taken\footnote{Since $H(\tau)$ is a holomorphic singularity-free function in the fundamental domain, it admits a locally convergent series expansion.
+Hence, taking higher values for $n_a$ and $m_a$ yields contributions that are negligible compared to those from smaller values.} within $[0,12]$.
 All parameter values used in our analysis are summarised in \Cref{tab:parameter_values}.

 Let us first provide an overview of our procedure to classify the physics of our model.
 We explore various criteria to identify phenomenologically relevant critical points of the scalar potential of \Cref{eq:Vexplicit}.
 To analyse them, we implement a hierarchical classification scheme that helps better understand their properties.
 The procedure, summarised in \Cref{fig:Tree}, begins by locating critical points, where the gradient $\nabla V$ approximately vanishes.